snddude/godot-debug_console/README.md

 This addon allows you to store values of different types via creation of console variables.
 Variables can also be persistent.
 Persistent variables are stored on disk ("user://convars.file") and get loaded when the console enters the SceneTree.
 They allow for tracking of various values between different game sessions.

-Use case example: a console variable can be used to track whether or not a debug UI element should be visible after a scene change.
+Use case example: a console variable can be used to track whether or not a debug UI element should still be visible after a scene change.

 ```gdscript
 DebugConsole.add_console_variable(